 Apply for Graduate Studies

-Applications to UNM graduate programs are fully online.
-This system will allow you to upload all necessary documents including copies of your transcripts.
+Applications to UNM graduate programs must be submitted online.
 Within the application, make sure to click the Application Instructions to see Linguistics-specific requirements.

 If you have questions, contact: lingasst@unm.edu